 Investing in the stock market can be financially rewarding during a bull market, when stock values are on the rise and investors are becoming increasingly wealthy over time.
 However, things are a little different on the flip side of a bull market, when stocks fall into negative territory and the bear market takes hold.

 How to Buy Stocks.
-Buying stocks is not difficult, but you'll need a little guidance if you haven't done it before.
-On the other hand, making money consistently from ...
+Buying stocks can be confusing for a beginner, so you may need a little guidance if you haven't done it before.
+On the other hand, making ...

 Buy stocks, mutual funds and ETFs with low commissions and no minimum required at ShareBuilder by Capital One.
 Great tools help you pick investments or a ...